 One downside of living in Smoaks, however, is that residents on average have to contend with a long commute, spending on average 35.57 minutes every day commuting to work.

-As is often the case in a small town, Smoaks doesn't have a public transportation system that people use for their commute.
+Smoaks is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Smoaks in 2022 was $41,018, which is wealthy relative to South Carolina, and upper middle income relative to the rest of the US.
 This equates to an annual income of $164,072 for a family of four.
 However, Smoaks contains both very wealthy and poor people as well.